Back Home in Texas May 27, 2016

 Around 9:30 PM, I crawled into bed with a good book feeling satisfied that we had accomplished a lot.
 Now, once again we sat contemplating a potentially dangerous situation with water.

 And so, with not a lot of hesitation, we agreed to unhitch and move to a higher location.
-In sheets of pouring rain, claps of thunder and flashes of lightening, Chris detached the hoses and electricity as I secured objects, which I had only put in place hours earlier.
+In sheets of pouring rain, claps of thunder, and flashes of lightning, Chris detached the hoses and electricity as I secured objects, which I had only put in place hours earlier.

 Midnight found us sitting in the parking lot of the community clubhouse.
 I recalled wondering if retirement would be boring.
 What a silly question that turned out to be!